Are you looking for marriage finance tips for a happily ever after?

 When your finances are not in order, it can make you feel pretty insecure.

-And when that happens, it tends to affect—and in many ways even infect—your relationship.
-That’s why, whether you’ve been married for two years or 22 years, it’s always a good idea to put a plan in place when it comes to your finances.
+And when that happens, it tends to affect and, in many ways, even infect your relationship.
+That’s why, whether you’ve been married for 2 years or 22, it’s always a good idea to put a plan in place when it comes to your finances.

 1. Write down your debt

 When you’re caught up in the hustle and bustle of life, it can be hard to get a real handle on your debt.
 You simply look at the bills as they come in and try and pay what you can.

 2. Pay ahead

 Just knowing that you don’t have to worry about small bills coming in every month is a little thing that can put a huge smile on your face.

 3. Set up automatic payments

 Two, it’s a surefire way to avoid any late fees.
-And just think about how much money you can save by not having to pay $15-$20 for paying bills late every month.
+And just think about the peace of mind and how much time you can invest in other productive activities by not having to worry about paying $15-$20 bills late every month.